 If you've been wanting to walk through New York City topless, now's your chance.

-The GoTopless Pride Parade was held this Sunday in the city.
-It falls two days after Women's Equality Day, which recognizes Aug.
+GoTopless Day is taking place in Manhattan Saturday afternoon.
+It falls on Women's Equality Day, which recognizes Aug.
 26, 1920, when women were given the right to vote in the United States.

-“Our goal is for equal gender topless rights to be enforced worldwide, freeing women's nipples,” GoTopless said in a press release.
+"Our goal is for equal gender topless rights to be enforced worldwide, freeing women's nipples," GoTopless spokeswoman Kasyo Perrier said.

 Assembly begins at 11 a.m.

 Where: The parade begins at West 58th Street between Eighth and Ninth avenues, and will end at Bryant Park, where speeches will take place, organizers said.